Andrew-Dupuis/gadgetron-wiki/Parallel-Streams-(Gadgetron-4.0)-[WIP].md

         gadget
         gadget ...
 ```
-In full, the `distributed` node from the XML looks like this:
+In full, the `parallel` node from the XML looks like this:
 ```xml
 <parallel>
     <branch>